Every Way to Stream BritBox Shows

 BritBox Premier

-But the most important change is that BritBox Premier members get early access to select shows, the same way PBS Passport members do.
-Also, like PBS Passport, the release methods vary by show, each one dependant on the individual rights issues involved.
+But the most important change is that BritBox Premier members get early access to select shows, just like PBS Passport members.
+Also, as with PBS Passport, the release methods vary by show, each depending on the specific rights issues involved.
 Father Brown, for example, followed the Call the Midwife early weekly release format, with the season starting three weeks early for Premier subscribers, who then remained four episodes ahead for the show's run.
 Silent Witness, meanwhile, was more like Walter Presents, with all 10 episodes arriving as a binge a month before the show's weekly release begins at the end of April 2026.

 (*All our coverage and recaps will follow the basic BritBox tier release schedule.)

-BritBox is also following the PBS Passport method because it doesn't want to upset or pressure regular subscribers to upgrade.
+BritBox is also following the PBS Passport model because it doesn't want to upset or pressure regular subscribers into upgrading.
 All of these "early releases" have relatively short windows ahead of debuting on the regular platform.
-That makes it a genuinely optional addition, instead of a must-have.
-Moreover, it's notable that these early releases have not applied to any of BritBox's high profile debuts thus far – The Other Bennet Sister isn't the show arriving early for those who shell out, it's Season 29 of Silent Witness.
+That makes it a genuinely optional addition rather than a must-have.
+Moreover, it's notable that these early releases haven't applied to any of BritBox's high-profile debuts thus far – The Other Bennet Sister isn't the show arriving early for those who shell out, it's Season 29 of Silent Witness.
 BritBox Premier is nice to have, but unless you are a hardcore British TV nerd, you can feel free to skip it.

 Sign up for full access to Telly Visions' recaps and reviews!